KewlShubh/Yet-Another-Kafka/README.md

 # Yet another Kafka
-## This is the repository for the Big Data Project titled 'Yet another Kafka'
+## This is the repository for the Project titled 'Yet another Kafka'

 Team members:
 | Name | SRN |